PROGRAM DETAILS

 Students purchasing lunch can pay by credit/debit card at the Starbucks Café or use a meal voucher purchased in advance from the Art Shop before choosing their items.
 We recommend budgeting around $10 per day for on-campus meals.

-Don't see what you're looking for?
-Take our survey to help develop future youth programming at Moore!
-New courses are made available in the fall, spring, and summer.
+We’re always looking to expand our offerings based on student interest.
+Share your ideas through our brief survey to help shape future youth programming at Moore.
+New courses are introduced each fall, spring, and summer.

 Explore your creativity with Moore College of Art & Design’s youth programs!
 Join our mailing list to learn more about the Young Artists Workshop and other pre-college opportunities.